UniqueSecure/MePOSiOSSDK/README.md

 # MePOS Connect iOS SDK

-The MePOS connect iOS SDK is designed to allow communication from any iOS 9 or iOS 10 capable device.
+The MePOS connect iOS SDK is designed to allow communication from any iOS 8 or later capable device.
 This document is a reference on how to integrate the MePOS unit into your own tablet application.
 This document does not include information on how to set up the MePOS unit, for this please refer to the documentation that came with your MePOS unit.